HSF/hsf.github.io/_gsocproposals/2020/proposal_IntAlertSystem.md

 ---
 title: Intelligent Alert Management System For HEP experiments
 layout: gsoc_proposal
-project: Monitoring
+project: CMS-Monitoring
 year: 2020
 organization: CERN
 ---

 ## Description

-We would like to build an intelligent Alert Management System for HEP experiments.
-It should embrace existing open-source solutions based on Prometheus and AlertManager to select alerts from various sub-systems and reduce amount of non-relevant alerts.
-The system should be able to correlate alerts from CERN MONIT infrastructure based on ElasticSearch, Kafka, Grafana stack, GGUS WLCG, and Prometheus, AlertManager, VictoriaMetrics software components used in HEP experiments.
+The growth of distributed services introduces a challenge to properly monitor their status and reduce operational costs.
+In CMS experiment at CERN we deal with distributed computing infrastructure which includes central services for authentication, workload management, data management, databases, etc. To properly operate and maintain this infrastructure we rely on various open-source monitoring tools, including ElasticSearch, Kafka, Grafana stack used by central CERN MONIT infrastructure, Prometheus, AlertManager, VictoriaMetrics software components used by the experiment, as well as custom solution like GGUS WLCG, ServiceNow ticketing systems.

+On daily basis these CMS computing infrastructure may produce significant amount of information about various anomalies, interminent problems, outages as well as undergo through scheduled maintance.
+Therefore the amount of alert notifications and tickets our operational teams should handle is very large.
+We're working towards Operataional Intellignet System which aiming to detect, analyse, and predict anomalies of the computing environment, to suggest possible actions, and ultimately automate operation procedures.
+An important component of this system should be intelligent Alert Management System.

-The system should collect various alerts from ES, InfluxDB, Prometheus data-sources, GGUS system and be able to aggregate, and create meaningful alerts to address various sub-system failures.
-For instance, if GRID site has experience a problem in terms of its storage the new system should notify via appropriate channels a set of instructions how to fix and handle this situation.
+The system should collect anomalies, notifications, etc., from ES, InfluxDB, Prometheus data-sources, GGUS system and be able to aggregate, and create meaningful alerts to address various computing infrastructure failures.
+For instance, if certain component of global distributed system has experience a problem in terms of its storage the Alert Manangement system should notify via appropriate channels a set of instructions on how to fix and handle this situation.
+Before sending the alert it should check if this is a real anomaly or part of on-going outage, or schedule maintenance.

-We foresee that some sort of ML/AI tools may be required to identify (cluster) certain problems as well as apply various statistical tools to identify the anomalies and their recoveries.
+We foresee that some sort of ML/AI tools may be required to identify and tag certain problems as well as apply various statistical tools to identify the anomalies and their recoveries.

-We're seeking a candidate proficient in Go and Python languages.

 ## Task ideas
  * Implement `vmalert` for VictoriaMetrics backend
  * Implement parser for GGUS WLCG alert system and inject GGUS states into VictoriaMetrics
- * Implement a common kubernetes infrastructure among various participant software components
  * Write common alert manager logging system with ability to analyze incoming alerts
    * apply ML/AI models to alerts
    * write template based notifications
  * Write aggregated layer of various alerts
+ * Deploy middleware components to Kubernetes infrastructure
  * Perform tests with real alerts coming from CERN experiments (ATLAS, CMS, etc.)

 ## Expected results
-Working implementation of intelligent Alert system for CMS experiment.
+A student should implement an additional middleware (layers) on top of existing open-source solutions, e.g. `vmalert` for VictoriaMetrics, and be able to compose them into working implementation of intelligent Alert system for CMS experiment.
+The system should be deployed to Kubernetes cluster as a set of loosly coupled components and/or microservices.

 ## Requirements
-Go, Python languages, be familiar with ElasticSearch, Prometheus, InfluxDB, Grafana, AlertManager and similar monitoring tools.
-Knowledge of kubernetes is a plus.
+We're seeking a candidate proficient in Go and Python languages, and be familiar with one or more open-source monitoring solutions like Prometheus, ElasticSearch, InfluxDB, Grafana, AlertManager and/or similar monitoring tools.
+Knowledge of Kubernetes is a plus.

 ## Mentors
   * [Valentin Kuznetsov](mailto:vkuznet@gmail.com)